dunstontc/learn-go/code/Kernighan/tgpl/notes/05-Functions.md

       // ...use r...
   }
 ```
 Since in an end-of-file condition there is no information to report besides the fact of it, `io.EOF` has a fixed error message, `"EOF"`.
 For other errors, we may need to report both the quality and quantity of the error, so to speak, so a fixed error value will not do.
-In Section 7.11, we’ll present a more systematic way to distinguish certain error values from others.
+In Section 7.11, we'll present a more systematic way to distinguish certain error values from others.

 ## 5.5.
 Function Values